President (1924 steamboat)

-Photo by Robert M. Fuller - most likely c.
-1950.
-Sign indicates the Orchestra led by (New Orleans trumpeter) Dutch Andrus (1912- 1989) plays for the nightly 9pm Dance Trips, as well as another sign that indicates there are two trips daily at 10:30am and 2:30 pm.

-President is a steamboat that currently lies dismantled in Effingham, Illinois, United States.
-Originally named Cincinnati, it was built in 1924 and is the only remaining "Western Rivers" style sidewheel river excursion steamboat in the United States.
+President was a Mississippi River excursion steamboat.
+Originally the packet steamboat Cincinnati, she was built in 1924 and in the latter part of her career was the last remaining Western Rivers style sidewheel river excursion steamboat in the United States.
 She was listed on the National Register of Historic Places and declared a National Historic Landmark in 1989, although these designations were revoked in 2011.
-Her home ports have been Cincinnati, Ohio; New Orleans, Louisiana; Vicksburg, Mississippi; St. Louis, Missouri; and Davenport, Iowa.
+In 2009, she was dismantled and relocated to St. Elmo, Illinois, in a plan to rebuild her as a tourist attraction, but the plan failed.
+Her home ports were Cincinnati, Ohio; New Orleans, Louisiana; Vicksburg, Mississippi; St. Louis, Missouri; and Davenport, Iowa.

 History

 Built in 1924 by the Midland Barge Company for John W. Hubbard of Pittsburgh and then known as Cincinnati, she was originally planned as an overnight packet boat which carried passengers and freight from Cincinnati, Ohio, to Louisville, Kentucky during the summer.
 Once the hull was in Cincinnati, the owners expanded the passenger capacity by building two cabin-decks.
 The operators, Louisville & Cincinnati Packet Company, ran excursions, making its maiden voyage downstream to New Orleans for Mardi Gras in 1924.
 They operated Mardi Gras excursions for consecutive years through 1930.
 Sometimes Cincinnati cruised upriver into the Pittsburgh area.